shadowmage45/TUFX/forumPost.md

  on the ModuleManager GitHub repository: ( https://github.com/sarbian/ModuleManager ).

 ## Known Issues and Bug Reports
 See the github issues repository: https://github.com/shadowmage45/TUFX/issues
+The change to use HDR rendering can cause occasional artifacts.
+If these are present, you can turn off HDR in the profiles by setting the hdr flag to 'False'.

 ## Licensing/Legal
 * Full source code for the TUFX assembly is available on github: https://github.com/shadowmage45/TUFX